yesodweb/yesodweb.com-content/blog/2014/09/announcing-yesod-1-4.md

 * persistent-redis is in the process of being upgraded to 2.1
 * There are several other persistent packages out there that I have not had the chance to check on yet.
 Feel free to ask for help.

 All of the above packages except persistent-mysql are being well maintained, but just developing new features at their own pace. persistent-mysql is in the need of a dedicated maintainer.
+There are some major defects in the migration code that have gone unresolved for a long time now.

 ### Persistent 2.1: dealing with more complex changes